ds4836/BrickHack/README.md

 # Quiz Application with Kintone Integration

 This is a Python quiz application that integrates with the Kintone platform for managing quiz questions.
-It allows users to add quiz questions via a CSV file, take quizzes with randomized questions, and track quiz results.
+It allows users to add quiz questions via a menu, take quizzes with randomized questions, and track quiz results.

 ## Files